MarkM-dev/Previews-client/readme.md

 - Custom Picture In Picture via the button under the view count in the sidebar (when in video mode).
 - Auto Extend the sidebar to show all live streamers (when sidebar is open).
 - Sidebar Stream Search: A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
+- Hide All Sidebar Sections Except The Followed Channels.
+- Mute Auto-Playing Videos In Various Pages.
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).
 <br/>